-- 1. the filing of joint tax returns; - 2. the taking of title to property, whether real or personal, in joint tenancy or in any other joint or common form; - 3. the designation of one party by the other party as a beneficiary of his or her estate or as trustee or any other form of fiduciary; - 4. the combining or mixing by one party of his or her separate funds or property with the separate funds or property of the other party, including the pledging of joint or separate credit for the benefit of the other party's separate estate; - 5. any oral statement by either party; - 6. any written statement by either party, other than a written agreement that contains an explicit statement of the party's intent to change the party's separately owned property into jointly owned property or a written agreement designating a particular piece of property as a gift to the other party;
+1. the filing of joint tax returns;

+2. the taking of title to property, whether real or personal, in joint tenancy or in any other joint or common form;

+3. the designation of one party by the other party as a beneficiary of his or her estate or as trustee or any other form of fiduciary;

+4. the combining or mixing by one party of his or her separate funds or property with the separate funds or property of the other party, including the pledging of joint or separate credit for the benefit of the other party's separate estate; Chapter 25

+5. any oral statement by either party; 6. any written statement by either party, other than a written agreement signed by both parties to convert separate property to community property pursuant to the Texas Family Code;

-- 7. the payment from the funds of either party for any obligations, including but not limited to the payment of mortgages, interest, real property taxes, repairs, or improvements on a separately or jointly held residence; and - 8. the joint occupation of a separately owned residence, even though designated as a homestead.
+7. the payment from the funds of either party for any obligations, including but not limited to the payment of mortgages, interest, real property taxes, repairs, or improvements on a separately or jointly held residence; and 8. the joint occupation of a separately owned residence, even though designated as a homestead.